Promises to eat healthier or finally hit the gym are perennially found at the top of many Americans’ list of New Year’s resolutions.

 Wellness isn’t all about healthy eating and fitness tracking.
 Sometimes, you need a refresh for your spirit, too.

-Consider using a card that earns Membership Rewards with American Express (like The Platinum Card® from American Express or the American Express® Gold Card) or one that earns Chase Ultimate Rewards Points (like the Chase Sapphire Preferred Card or Chase Sapphire Reserve) to save on spa treatments and other benefits at hotels around the world.
+Consider using a card that earns Membership Rewards with American Express (like the Amex Platinum or the American Express® Gold Card) or one that earns Chase Ultimate Rewards points (like the Chase Sapphire Preferred Card or Chase Sapphire Reserve) to save on spa treatments and other benefits at hotels around the world.

 Gold and Platinum American Express cardholders, for example, have access to The Hotel Collection and can receive up to $100 in credit to spend on eligible dining, spa and resort activities during each hotel stay.
 If you’re already planning a vacation this year, this is a great way to recharge and make the most of your relaxation.